sagemath/trac_to_gh/Issue 540.md

 # Issue 540: 3d: move all .jar files to an optional package;

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/540

 Original creator: was